List of El Chavo del Ocho characters: Jaimito, el cartero

 A sociable but forgetful and negligent postal worker who appears in a few of the last episodes and takes over for Don Ramón and Quico in the Chavo segments on the hour-long "Chespirito".
 Whenever he enters the vecindad, he is seen carrying an old bicycle, which he cannot ride because he couldn't learn (and he'll be instantly dismissed if he tells at the post office he doesn't know how to ride the bicycle).
 Jaimito also is rather lazy and tends to avoid carrying out tasks with the excuse of "avoiding fatigue" (in the English dub of the animated series, his excuse is that "his tiredness makes him tired").
 He hails from Tangamandapio which, although being a real location in Mexico, is thought by fans of being just a coincidental joke (Jaimito once said that "Tangamandapio is bigger than New York; it's so big, it doesn't appear in any maps").
+His full name, Jaime Garabito, is revealed in the 1982 episode "El señor Garabito".

-In the English dub version of the series, he is renamed as Manny the Mailman who comes from Upsidedowntown and is voiced by Dave Mallow in the animated and Tom Kenny in the original.
+In the English dub of the animated version, and in the official English subtitles for the Netflix print of the original, he is renamed as Manny the Mailman who comes from Upsidedowntown and is voiced by Dave Mallow.
 In Brazil, his name was changed to Jaiminho, o carteiro and his hometown Tangamandápio.